-- 1. The thesis project is the last study unit of the programme and serves to prove that the student has acquired the academic competencies of a Master of Science.
+- The thesis project is the last study unit of the programme and serves to prove that the student has acquired the academic competencies of a Master of Science.
 The project involves a research or design task with sufficient academic level.
 The project may be executed within a research programme at Delft University of Technology, or in a suitable research institute or company.
 The project must be executed with a systematic approach and should include all phases of a research or design project: problem formulation, analysis, modelling, implementation/construction and validation/evaluation.
-The student executes the thesis project independently, with guidance of one or more thesis supervisors, at least one of them from the scientific staff of Delft University of Technology. - 2.
-The thesis project is governed by the EEMCS Graduation Policy (MSc), which requires that a student obtains a Thesis Entrance Permit (TEP) before embarking on the thesis project.
-In order to obtain a TEP the Master's degree course work as stated in their IEP should be completed to within 12 EC (but no more than 3 outstanding courses). - With regard to the thesis project, the thesis supervisor may impose additional conditions to be met before starting the thesis project. - 4.
-The thesis project and resultant thesis report should comprise original work carried out by the student as part of the Master's programme. - 5.
-Students may present and defend their thesis work only after they have finished all courses as stated in their approved IEP.
+The student executes the thesis project independently, with guidance of one or more thesis supervisors, at least one of them from the scientific staff of Delft University of Technology. - The thesis projects7 of the programmes are governed by the EEMCS Graduation Policy (MSc).
+This requires that a student obtains a Thesis Entrance Permit (TEP) before embarking on the thesis project.
+In order to obtain a TEP, at least 60 credits of the Master's degree course work as stated in their IEP should be completed. - The thesis project of the programme in Sustainable Energy Technology is also governed by the EEMCS Graduation Policy (MSc), but differs for students from cohorts before 2017-2018: these students may start the Master thesis project after completion of 45 EC of theoretical courses.
+This means that the industrial internship and the projects ET4380SET and SET3811 are excluded. - With regard to the thesis project, the thesis supervisor may impose additional conditions to be met before starting the thesis project. - The thesis project and resultant thesis report should comprise original work carried out by the student as part of the Master's programme.